SahibYar/Effective-Cpp-Summary/chapter-1-accustoming-yourself-to-c-++/item-3.md

 Such code would be flat-out illegal if `a` and `b` were of a built-in type.
 Declaring `operator*` return value `const` prevents it, and that's why it's The Right Thing To Do in this case.

 #### `const` Member Functions
 The purpose of `const` on member functions is to identify which member functions may be invoked on `const` objects.
+Such member functions are important for two reasons:
+1. They make the interface of a class easier to understand.
+It's important to know which functions may modify an object and which may not.
+2. They make it possible to work with `const` objects.

 One of the fundamental ways to improve a C++ program's performance is to pass objects by **reference-to-const**.
 That technique is viable only if there are `const` member functions with which to manipulate the resulting const-qualified objects.
+Many people overlook the fact that member functions differing _only_ in their constness can be overloaded, but this is an important feature of C++.
+Consider a class for representing a block of text:
 ```C++
 class TextBlock
 {